Essential Learning Skills and Six Strands

 I am confident in who I am, what I know, and what I think.

 Six Developmental Strands

-In addition to the essential learning skills, six strands make up the geometry of Odyssey’s Integral Education is based on the interweaving of six strands, or aspects, of the individual: the physical, emotional, mental, moral, and aesthetic.
+In addition to the essential learning skills, six strands make up the geometry of Odyssey’s Integral Education.
+The interweaving of six strands, or aspects, of the individual includes the physical, emotional, mental, moral, and aesthetic.
 These are inspired by Ken Wilber’s Integral Theory and Howard Gardener’s Multiple Intelligence Theory.